armandmcqueen/tf-tp-hvd-dlami/README.md

                 ssh -A ubuntu@<master node>

-        6. Once you are logged on the Master node, execute
+        6. Once you are logged on the Master node, execute in home direcotry:

                 nohup tar -xf /efs/coco-2017.tar --directory /efs &

           Extraction of coco-2017.tar on EFS shared file system will take a while.
+          When this step is complete, you should see COCO dataset and pre-trained model under /efs/data,

-        7. Once coco-2017.tar ix extracted under /efs, execute from home directory on Master node,
+        7. From home directory on Master node, execute following command to start distributed training:

                 nohup ./run.sh 1>run.out 2>&1 &

-        8. Log directory based on RUN_ID will be created under /efs
+        8. Log directory name and location is defined in run.sh and by default is created under /efs

-### SSH_LOCATION, KEY_NAME
+### SSH_LOCATION, KEY_NAME Variables

-SSH_LOCATION variable defines the allowed source CIDR for connecting to the cluster Master node using SSH.
+SSH_LOCATION variable used in deeplearning-cfn-stack.sh defines the allowed source CIDR for connecting to the cluster Master node using SSH.
 This CIDR is used to define Master node SSH [security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) incoming instance level network seucrity rules.
 You can modify the security group after the creation of the cluster, but at least one CIDR at cluster creation time is required.
-KEY_NAME variable defines the [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) name used to launch EC2 instances.
+KEY_NAME variable in deeplearning-cfn-stack.sh defines the [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) name used to launch EC2 instances.